kernelwernel/VMAware/README.md

 # Legal 📜
-This library is __NOT__ soliciting the development of malware (it's most likely going to be flagged by AVs anyway).
 I am not responsible nor liable for any damage you cause through any malicious usage of this project.

 License: GPL-3.0